 Well, for Cho Cho, snuggled up with his companion Dudlee on a crisp fall morning at Point Defiance Zoo & Aquarium, it seemed pretty cozy.

-This year Cho Cho is celebrating his 51st birthday – which makes him probably the oldest siamang on record in human care in the U.S., and possibly the world.
+This year Cho Cho is celebrating his 53rd birthday – which makes him the oldest siamang on record in human care in the U.S., and possibly the world.
 But thanks to the exceptional care he gets from our keepers and veterinary team, Cho Cho’s age isn’t slowing him down much.